FI:PB050 Modelling in Bioinformatics - Course Information

 - Basic notions: living organism as a system with precisely given structure and functionality, in silico model, abstraction, simulation and prediction, model validation.

-- Sources of biological data: databases of biological knowledge.
+- Sources of biological data: databases of biological knowledge, databases of biological models.

-- Specification of a biological model: biological networks and pathways, SBML language.
+- Specification of a biological model: biological networks and pathways, languages SBML and SBGN.

 - Static analysis of biological systems: analysis of biological networks and pathways, network motifs and biological circuits.

 - Modeling and simulation of biological systems dynamics: hypotheses prediction.